 - Melt about a teaspoon of butter and distribute it on the pan.

-- Pour some batter on the pan and let it cook until the top is full of holes and it's slightly cooked.
+- Pour some batter on the pan and let it cook until the top is full of holes and slightly cooked.

 - Flip the pancake and let it cook until the other side is browned.